sabinameche/vue/README.md

+Hi there i welcome you with my new change that i haven't made yet.
 ## Vue 2 has reached End of Life

 **You are looking at the now inactive repository for Vue 2.
 The actively maintained repository for the latest version of Vue is [vuejs/core](https://github.com/vuejs/core).**